-If the same or identical or similar imported goods are sold in the Republic in the same condition in which they were imported, customs value of goods being evaluated is determined on the basis of unit price at which these goods or identical or similar imported goods are sold in the largest total quantity at or about the same time as the goods being evaluated, to persons that are not connected with sellers of those goods, provided that the price is reduced by:
+If the same or identical or similar commodities are sold in Montenegro in the same state it was imported, the customs value of the commodities evaluated shall be established according to the unit price per which that commodity or identical or similar commodity is being sold in greatest total quantity in the same or approximately similar timeframe as the commodities evaluated, namely to the persons linked to the persons buying those commodities, providing that the price is decreased for the amount of:

-- 1) an amount of commission usually paid or payable, or an amount usually added for profit and general expenses equal to that usually present in sales within the Republic of imported goods of the same class or kind, - 2) the usual charges for transport, insurance and other related costs incurred within the Republic, - 3) customs duties, taxes and other charges payable in the Republic at importation or sale of the goods.
+- 1) an amount of commission usually paid or payable, or an amount usually added for profit and general expenses equal to that usually present in sales within the Republic of imported goods of the same class or kind. - 2) the usual charges for transport, insurance and other related costs incurred within the Republic,

+3) customs duties, taxes and other charges payable in the Republic at importation or sale of the goods.